helllb/distrinet-hifi-1/mininet-transmission/README.md

 ```

 ## Usage
-If you already have access to a slice, simply run the nepi-ng script from your laptop:
+If you already have access to an R2Lab slice, simply run the nepi-ng script from your laptop:
 ```
-python3 transmission.py
+python3 transmission.py --slice=$USERNAME
 ```

+Otherwise